I just finished an English-teaching job in Japan (in Fukuoka). Here are a couple suggestions:

 Make a friend: There are tons of Japanese people who are studying English and would love the chance to sit down and chat with a native English speaker.
 Find one and go for coffee and get suggestions from a local.

-Good luck! over 6 years ago
+Good luck! about 9 years ago